Estebmaister/helmet/README.md

 If you are releasing an update for your website, and you want the users to always download the newer version, you can (try to) disable caching on client’s browser.
 It can be useful in development too.
 Caching has performance benefits, which you will lose, so only use this option when there is a real need.

-Use `helmet.noCache()`
+- Added to myApp.js `app.use(helmet.noCache());`

 **[⬆ back to top](#table-of-contents)**

 ### 10. Information Security with HelmetJS - Set a Content Security Policy with helmet.contentSecurityPolicy()

 This challenge highlights one promising new defense that can significantly reduce the risk and impact of many type of attacks in modern browsers.
 By setting and configuring a Content Security Policy you can prevent the injection of anything unintended into your page.
 This will protect your app from XSS vulnerabilities, undesired tracking, malicious frames, and much more.
 CSP works by defining a whitelist of content sources which are trusted.
 You can configure them for each kind of resource a web page may need (scripts, stylesheets, fonts, frames, media, and so on…).
 There are multiple directives available, so a website owner can have a granular control.
-See HTML 5 Rocks, KeyCDN for more details.
+See [HTML 5 Rocks](http://www.html5rocks.com/en/tutorials/security/content-security-policy/), [KeyCDN](https://www.keycdn.com/support/content-security-policy/) for more details.
 Unfortunately CSP is unsupported by older browser.

 By default, directives are wide open, so it’s important to set the defaultSrc directive as a fallback.
 Helmet supports both defaultSrc and default-src naming styles.
 The fallback applies for most of the unspecified directives.